TrkSml/SmallCNN/README.md

 # SmallCNN

-A minimalist engine for Deep and Shallow convolutional neural networks tried on a single random image / signe target.
+A minimalist engine for Deep and Shallow convolutional neural networks tried on a single random image / single target.
 It allows to build layer-based convolutional models.

 A snippet of a single training loop :